A front yard is the first place that everyone coming into your home sees. It’s a place that tells visitors about your home.

 Medium-sized or large rocks and pebbles or white stones are perfect for this idea.
 You create a flower bed and demarcate it with large vertical rocks.

 You put the potted plants or flowers inside.
-The bed is then filled with white stones or pebbles so that the soil should be invisible.
+The bed is then filled with white stones or pebbles so that the soil should invisible.

 Putting the potted plant above the rocks also looks very stunning.
 The most important note here is not to use too many potted plants or flowers.